COSC499Project/critic2/src/client/README.md

 ImGui::Begin("Title", &open);
 ImGui::End();
 ```
 open is a pointer to a boolean, which indicates whether the window is closed or open.
 Generally you want to declare this as a static variable, outside the main loop.
-This results in a window like this:

 Any UI elements we wish to add to this window just goes between the ImGui::Begin call and the ImGui::End call.
 ImGui has a vast amount of built-in widgets, so a good way to find what you want is to browse the demo window provided by the developers of ImGui.
 You can do this by toggling the boolean value in critic2/src/client/main.cpp at line 22, from false to true.
 ```